-Now when looking at snowshoes there is so many on the market, it can be overwhelming looking for the perfect pair that will fit your needs and be suitable for the terrain you will find yourself exploring.
-Not to mention that winter can bring some unexpected weather, so it is good to have a pair of snowshoes that will provide you with the traction you will need to overcome any obstacle.
+When looking at snowshoes there are so many on the market it can be overwhelming looking for the perfect pair that will fit your needs and be suitable for the terrain you will find yourself exploring.
+Not to mention winter can bring some unexpected weather, so it’s good to have a pair of snowshoes that will provide you with the traction you will need to overcome any obstacle.
 We have saved you some time and listed the top ten snowshoes of 2018, and why they made our list.
 We have also listed some criteria to keep in mind to assist you in finding your perfect pair.

 10 Best Snowshoes

 Crescent Moon’s Gold 10 Snowshoes are some of the best and highest quality snowshoes available on the market today.
 These snowshoes have five additional inches on them when compared to the popular Gold 9 version, and also include an extra set of claws on them.

 These snowshoes are able to handle a bevy of terrain and weather conditions, from trails to hills in either the ice or powdery snow.
 Also, these snowshoes are made with a nice shape that feels athletic and flexible, helping you stay comfortable as you move.

 Made with SPL bindings, these snowshoes will help keep your weight distributed equally over your feet as you move.
 Also, the TGS decking material built into these shoes keeps them stable and strong, and also helps to extend their lifetime so you’ll get a lot of use out of these snowshoes.

 - Could be more grippy on some types of terrain